ryu1kn/vscode-remote-repo-viewer/README.md

 # Remote Repository Viewer

+Found an interesting repository and want to check it in detail?
-Use your favourite editor (i.e. VS Code) to do code reading.
+Use VS Code for the effective code reading.

+This extension fetches the repository into a user defined directory and open it in a new editor window.

 ## Features